-Service provider takeaway: Service providers whose customers complain that they're spending too much on storage can use one of these five storage compression techniques to cut storage costs.
+Service providers whose customers complain that they're spending too much on storage can use one of these five storage compression techniques to cut storage costs.

 It's a fact: Most data stored on disk today has at least some statistical redundancy and is easily compacted.
 Compressing this information cuts the amount of physical storage required to as little as one-third the space.
 Your customers are looking for ways to leverage lossless and transparent storage compression technology to control the cost of storage.
 Let's review the top five methods for storage compression.